forvy/python/README.md

 # Python
-Created to showcase my understanding for web scrapping.
+Created to showcase my understanding for python and web scrapping.